Cancel

 $$

-This was so good and memorable.
-I came for Lunar New Year with some friends and we did family style…read moreso we could try everything.
-I LOVED how the food had spice but it wasn't overwhelming.
-It added to the flavor without being the only thing to the food.
-I think everyone's favorite thing of the night was the Sichuan Mala Dry Pot.
+FAVORITE SPICY FOOD OMG I LOVE THIS PLACE…read more I legit am in love with this place.
+I LOVE how the food had spice but it isn't overwhelming.
+It adds to the flavor without being the only thing to the food.
+I just wish I had more people who liked spicy food to come eat here with me.
+I came back with some friends from out of town and it was still amazing.
+My fav thing is still on the Lunar New Year Menu: the Sichuan Mala Dry Pot.
 It had amazing flavor, good spice, and everything in it was just awesome.
-I genuinely hope it's on the regular menu but I'm not seeing it on the online menu so it will just have to haunt my dreams.
-T.T I really liked this place and I cannot wait to return with more friends and try more things.
-To try: Mapo Tofu Traditional Kung Pao Chicken Peony Chicken Appetizer: Steamed Chicken with Chili Sauce Edamame Beef Spicy Crispy Chicken Sichuan Style Fried Rice Dandan Noodles Spicy Dry Noodles Loved: - Lunar New Year: Sichuan Mala Dry Pot (ABSOLUTE FAV) Liked: - Lunar New Year: Homestyle Whole Fish - Lo Mein: chicken, shrimp, and extra spice Ok: - Tea: Jasmine - Lunar New Year: Garlic Pork Ribs Disliked: - Lunar New Year: Four Happiness Meatball
+I've found a similar thing on the regular menu so I won't have withdrawals except for the fact that I genuinely want to eat here every week and can't hahah To try: Mapo Tofu Appetizer: Steamed Chicken with Chili Sauce Edamame Beef Spicy Crispy Chicken Sichuan Style Fried Rice Dandan Noodles Spicy Dry Noodles Loved: - House Special Mala Xiang Guo Dry Pot - Lunar New Year: Sichuan Mala Dry Pot (ABSOLUTE FAV) - Peony Chicken Liked: - Beef and Broccoli - Fried Rice: Yangzhou Style - Lunar New Year: Homestyle Whole Fish - Lo Mein: chicken, shrimp, and extra spice - Twice Cooked Pork Ok: - Tea: Jasmine - Lunar New Year: Garlic Pork Ribs Disliked: - Lunar New Year: Four Happiness Meatball - Traditional Kung Pao Chicken

 Had a great eating experience at Petals!
 We came to celebrate a couple of birthdays.
 My friends…read moreordered a bunch if dishes and they enjoyed then.
 Their duck was very dry.
 That was the only hiccup, My food was filling and excellent!
 Service was great.
 Our server was attentive and nice.
 The restaurant was clean and quite busy.
 Food is consistently delicious.
 I will return to try other dishes.
 We had an awesome time.